Loop Block Creator Manual

 - Turn Bluetooth ‘ON’ on your iOS device.

-- Turn on the Loop Block by pressing the Mode button.
+- Turn on the Loop Block by pressing the Mode and Play/Pause buttons.

 - The Loop Block will power up in Bluetooth pairing mode.